hnaung/k8s-stuffs/logging-monitoring/fluentd-cloudwatch/README.md

     ]
 }
 ```
-Then attach this policy to the Worker Node IAM Roles (`eksctl-gplus-staging-eks-nodegroup-NodeInstanceRole-XXXXXX`).
+Then attach this policy to the Worker Node IAM Roles (`eksctl-staging-eks-nodegroup-NodeInstanceRole-XXXXXX`).

 ## Create Kubernetes resources